 If you are a Scrum master in one team for a longer period of time, it is normal to get blind spots.
 There are things you don’t notice anymore but will catch the eye of a fresh Scrum master.

-The other benefit besides having a fresh pair of eyes on your blind spots, is to get the team outside of their normal routine.
-A new Scrum master will probably shake up things, and it might get some of team members that have settled down to the situation to get that spark again.
+The other benefit besides having a fresh pair of eyes on your blind spots is to get the team outside of their normal routine.
+A new Scrum master will probably shake up things, and it might get some of the team members that have settled down to the situation to get that spark again.

 The steps for a successful Scrum master shuffle are the following: